MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-manage-app-governance.md

 ## Next steps

 View the **App governance > Overview** tab in the [Microsoft 365 Defender portal](https://aka.ms/appgovernance).
-Note that your sign-in account must have one of the [administrator roles](app-governance-get-started.md#roles) to view any app governance data.
+Your sign-in account must have one of the [administrator roles](app-governance-get-started.md#roles) to view any app governance data.

 For more information, see [Turn on app governance for Microsoft Defender for Cloud Apps](app-governance-get-started.md).